Psychotherapist Counsellor MBACP BSc MSc PsychD (present)

 Concessions offered for

-My fees are between £70 to £90 dependent on your financial situation.
+My fees are between £70 to £100 dependent on your financial situation and my availability.
 I believe it is important to agree on a suitable price for both of us.
-However, please let me know if you are in financial difficulties as I only have space for a few lower rate clients (£60).
+However, please let me know if you are in financial difficulties as I only have limited space for a few lower rate clients (£60).

 An important element of therapy, is the therapeutic relationship between client and therapist, it is important that you see your therapist as a good fit to what your needs are.
 I am happy to have a brief 15 minute consultation with you if in doubt.
 Please do not hesitate to email me here.